Cambrai: Early Modern era

 As the economic centre of northern Europe moved away from Bruges, the area became poorer, with an associated period of cultural decline.
-However, the city's neutrality and its position between the possessions of the Habsburg Empire and France made it the venue of several international negotiations, including the League of Cambrai, an alliance engineered in 1508 by Pope Julius II against the Republic of Venice, concluding in the Treaty of Cambrai.
-The alliance collapsed in 1510 when the Pope allied with Venice against his former ally France.
+Cambrai's neutrality and its position between the possessions of the Habsburg Empire and France made it the venue of several international negotiations, including the League of Cambrai, an alliance engineered in 1508 by Pope Julius II against the Republic of Venice, concluding in the Treaty of Cambrai.

+In 1510, the alliance collapsed when the Pope allied with Venice against his former ally France.
 The conflict is also referred to as the War of the League of Cambrai and lasted from 1508 to 1516.
 Cambrai was also the site of negotiations in 1529, concluding in the Paix des Dames, which led to France's withdrawal from the War of the League of Cognac.

-In 1595, the city was taken by the Spanish in the eighth and last French Wars of Religion.
+In 1595, Cambrai was taken by the Spanish in the eighth and last French Wars of Religion.

 In December 1623, the community of nuns of the English Benedictine Congregation was founded at Cambrai.
 Expelled in 1793 as a result of the French Revolution, its successor community in 1838 was Stanbrook Abbey, near Malvern and later Wass in Yorkshire.

 In 1630, Richelieu, wishing to counter the power of the Emperor and Spain, renewed the alliance of France with the United Provinces.
 The main effort of France had to focus on the Spanish Netherlands, and a sharing plan was established with the Dutch, with France to receive the Hainaut, Cambrésis, Artois, a large part of Flanders and Luxembourg and the County of Namur.
 War was declared against Spain in 1635: It was followed by a long series of wars which, compounded by subsistence and epidemics, caused crises which would bruise the Cambrésis.

-Mazarin tried unsuccessfully, in 1649, to seize the city, which was being besieged by Henri de Lorraine-Harcourt and the Vicomte de Turenne.
+Mazarin tried unsuccessfully, in 1649, to seize Cambrai, which was being besieged by Henri de Lorraine-Harcourt and the Vicomte de Turenne.
 A Spanish regiment, which came from Bouchain, succeeded in entering the city and the siege was lifted.
 In 1657, the Vicomte de Turenne captured Cambrai.
 Again 4,000 horsemen under the command of Condé, in the service of the Spain, manage to penetrate, and Turenne abandoned the city.

 In 1666, in the greatest secrecy, Louis XIV prepared new conquests by making plans of the Spanish fortifications, and then began the War of Devolution.
 The Treaty of Aix-la-Chapelle from 1668 allowed the Kingdom of France to obtain a large number of strongholds, but Cambrai was not a part of them, nor were Bouchain, Valenciennes or Condé-sur-l'Escaut.